WolfgangBaeck/REB3Modules/readme.md

 When the state file has the "LEASE STATUS" of "unlocked" a Terraform process can run and require the exclusive lock on this state file.
 If the state is "locked" then either a process is currently running or a process may have been deleted and therefore wasn't able to release the lock.
 In that case, one needs to go to the contain end break the lease:

 ![screenshot](breakthelease.png)

+# State Separation for Environments (Prod, Test, Dev)
+The aspect of state separation, whether via directories or workspaces has not been approached yet.
+Directory separated environments will rely on duplication Terraform code with the result of creation drift between the environments over time.
+If we where to attempt environment separation via workspaces, we would be forced to make the workspaces in the CLI.
+I had no time yet to investigate the idea presented by Microsoft to employ TerraGrunt for this.